 Cryptocurrency prices can move in a super-volatile manner at the drop of a hat.
 As such, you don’t want to be outside of the house only to get back to find out your investment has nose-dived.

 With this in mind, it is well worth downloading the eToro investment app, too.
 This will not only send real-time pricing updates to your phone, but you can buy and sell bitcoin and other cryptocurrencies at the click of a button.

 You will now need to make a deposit.
 As we covered earlier, you need to deposit at least $200 at eToro, albeit, the minimum cryptocurrency investment is just $25.
 You can fund your account instantly with a debit/credit card or an e-wallet like Paypal and Skrill.

-Step 4: Choose Which Cryptocurrency to Buy
+Step 4: Buy Cryptocurrency UK

 eToro allows you to buy 16 different cryptocurrencies.
 If you know which one you wish to buy, simply enter it into the search box and click on the result that loads up.
 In our example, we are buying Ripple.

 On the next page, click on the ‘Trade’ button.